GPubP/redactie-bce_module_react/README.md

-# Redactie boilerplate module (React)
+# Redactie bce module (React)

 ## How to start?

-### Init repository

-Copy this repository and replace references to "redactie-boilerplate" in package.json
+TODO: once its live and added as a module, replace the name in package.json to @redactie/bce-module

 ### Install all dependencies